 - Monitorable.
 Every software, dockerized or not, must be monitorable, but in a docker container scenario is even more true.
 A cluster composed by hundreds of containers can become hard to monitor if every container doesn’t expose the right metric in order to monitor its service level.
 This can be implemented, for example, by a ELK stack (logstash, kibana, elasticsearch) or using Prometeus/Graphana for collecting and visualizing the metric exposed.

-Inspiring to this basic principles, following a picture that shows a possible architectural solution:
+Inspired by this basic principles, following a picture that shows a possible solution architecture:

 These tips are the result of several years of work in the management of microservices in environments managed by orchestrators such as swarm or kubernetes from point of view of the operation.

-I discussed about how to developer and delivery containers in environment high critical leaving the aspects related to way to integrate them for synchronous and asynchronous services in the next article.
+I discussed about how to developer and delivery containers in high critical environment leaving the aspects related to way to integrate them for synchronous and asynchronous services in a next article.